sgol13/genetic-tsp/README.md

 # Genetic Algorithm for TSP
 This project is an application of a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) for the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
-I've written it to experiment with this unconventional nature-inspired approach to optimization problems.
-You can use it to solve TSP problem for any n-dimensional set of points.
+I wrote it to experiment with this unconventional nature-inspired approach to optimization problems.
+You can use it in order to solve TSP problem for any n-dimensional set of points.
 Furthermore, solutions for 2 and 3-dimensional datasets can be visualized.
 The package can be utilized both as a command line tool and as a module imported into some other Python code.

 <img src="example.png" width="800">